trigaten/Learn_Prompting/docs/Images/intro.md

 Now I had an astronaut, a rocket, and a computer.
 I was happy with them, so I put them on the front page.
-After a few days and input from my friends I realized the style just wasn't consistent.
+After a few days and input from my friends I realized the style just wasn't consistent 😔.

 I did some more research on [r/StableDiffusion](https://www.reddit.com/r/StableDiffusion/) and found people using the word isometric.
+I decided to try that out, using Stable Diffusion instead of DALLE.
 I also realized that I needed to add more modifiers to my prompt to constrain the style.
 I tried this prompt:
 `A low poly world, with an astronaut in white suit and blue visor sitting in a sparse green meadow with low poly mountains in the background.
 Highly detailed, isometric, 4K`